koji-project/koji/docs/source/using_the_koji_build_system.rst

 * `mock.new_chroot` - 0/1 value.
 If it is set, `--new-chroot` or
   `--old-chroot` option is appended to any mock call.
 If it is not set, mock's default behavior is used.
+* `mock.bootstrap_chroot` - 0/1 value.
+If it is set, `--bootstrap-chroot`
+  is appended to the mock init call.
+This tells mock to build in two stages, using chroot rpm for creating the build chroot

 You may also specify per-tag environment variables for mock to use.
 For example, to set the CC environment variable to clang, you could